simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_interface.md

 ### `_run_all_make_snapshot_methods` method docstring

 Run all _make_snapshot methods.
-If instance is multiple inheritance one, and each has RevertInterface, then each _make_snapshot methods will be called.<hr>
+If an instance has multiple inheritances, and each class inherits RevertInterface, each class calls the _make_snapshot methods.<hr>

 **[Parameters]**